This Photographer Fit More Than 10 Seating Options in Her 700-Square-Foot Brooklyn Home

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Landing the “perfect” apartment in New York City requires a combination of funds, flexibility, and fortuitousness.
-In the case of photographer Dana Scruggs’s ethereal abode, it also took bopping around 13 different roommate situations for about a year and a half until she found a home to call her own.
+In the case of photographer Dana Scruggs’s ethereal abode, it took eight years—a year and a half of those bopping around 13 different roommate situations—for her to find a home to call her own.

 “You get to a point in New York where you’re like: Am I ever going to be able to live by myself?
 And sometimes it feels like the answer is a resounding ‘no,’” says Scruggs.
 But when she crossed the threshold of her place back in 2018, she had an immediate sense that this was it.